 - Exercise 30-60 minutes daily; exercise has a positive effect on the gut and the microbiome

-- Sleep 7-9 hours a night; sleep has a significant effect on the microbiome
+- Sleep 7-9 hours a night; sleep has a positive effect on the microbiome

 - If possible, avoid medications that worsen leaky gut